CCMS-UCSD/GNPSDocumentation/docs/metaminer.md

 - The adducts detected must be confirmed using the MS1 spectrum (mono-charged, di-charged ?, protonated adduct ?, ...).
 This can be done with MZmine or other feature detection software.

 - The molecular formula must be verified.
 [Sirius](https://bio.informatik.uni-jena.de/software/sirius/) can be used for that (only for single-charged compounds).

-- Main fragment ions non-annotated by the DEREPLICATOR should be manually annotated.

 - Look at the biological source(s) (species) for the peptidic natural product (Google scholar, Dictionnary of Natural Products, AntiMarin, MarinLit, ...), to see if it is consistent with the species analyzed.